What if I can’t afford the fees?

 If your course is over £150 you maybe able to pay in 3 instalments; if your course is over £350 you maybe able to pay in 5 instalments, providing the final instalment is paid 6 weeks before the end of the course.
 Plans must be arranged in person at either site at the time of enrolment.
 You will need to have a UK bank account and will be charged £15 per instalment plan.
 You will also need to bring your bank sort code, account number and bank address with you.

 Can I get any help paying for my course materials & travel expenses?

-For some longer courses, you can apply for a bursary if your household income is less than £27,000 per year.
+For some longer courses, you can apply for a bursary if your household income meets the criteria.